The Plasma Surface Treatment Process

-Atmospheric plasma is created by combining reactive gas molecules and an electric field.
-This system uses one or more high voltage electrodes which charge the surrounding blown gas molecules, resulting in a highly ionized field that is forced onto the targeted surface.
-This highly ionized air stream creates a thermal property that reacts with the substrate and breaks the existing hydrogen bonds by introducing oxygen which recreates the chemical properties of the surface.
-The atmospheric plasma process causes an intensified reaction with the material resulting in better wettability, stronger bonding traits, micro cleaned surfaces and eliminates the possibility for unwanted backside treatment.
+Atmospheric plasma is formed by combining reactive gas molecules and an electric field.
+This technology utilizes high voltage electrodes to charge surrounding blown gas molecules, generating a strongly ionized field that is directed towards a targeted surface.
+This ionized air stream has a thermal effect which interacts with the substrate, breaking hydrogen bonds and introducing oxygen to recreate the surface’s chemical properties.
+The atmospheric plasma treater process enhances material reactions, leading to improved wettability, stronger bonding traits, micro-cleaned surfaces, and eliminates the risk of undesired treatment on the opposite side.

 Plasma Advantages and Uses